Updated post: 08/11/2019 | November 2019

 - Take a boat to Suomenlinna fortress

-How can I get around Helsinki?
+How can you get around Helsinki?

 Most of Helsinki’s main attractions are scattered over a relatively compact, and therefore walkable, area.